soAcademy/kowingplace-api/README.md

 npm install
 npm start

 The first command installs all the necessary dependencies for the project, and the second command starts the server.
-By default, the server runs on port 3000, so you can access it by navigating to `http://localhost:3000`.
+By default, the server runs on port 7470, so you can access it by navigating to `http://localhost:7470`.

 ## API Endpoints

 The KowingPlace API provides the following endpoints:

-### Topics
+### Create

-- `GET /topics`: Returns a list of all the topics in the database.
+- `/kowing/createUserExternal`: Create UserExternal in the database.
-- `GET /topics/:id`: Returns the details of a specific topic, based on its ID.
-- `POST /topics`: Creates a new topic in the database.
+- `/kowing/createUserInternal`: Create UserInternal in the databaase.
-- `PUT /topics/:id`: Updates the details of a specific topic, based on its ID.
-- `DELETE /topics/:id`: Deletes a specific topic, based on its ID.

-### Courses

-- `GET /courses`: Returns a list of all the courses in the database.
+- `/kowing/createRoomInternal`: Create meeting room for co-work in the database.
-- `GET /courses/:id`: Returns the details of a specific course, based on its ID.
-- `POST /courses`: Creates a new course in the database.
+- `/kowing/createFacility`: Create facilities for co-working in the database.
-- `PUT /courses/:id`: Updates the details of a specific course, based on its ID.
-- `DELETE /courses/:id`: Deletes a specific course, based on its ID.

-### Lessons

-- `GET /lessons`: Returns a list of all the lessons in the database.
+- `/kowing/createTimeOpenClose`: Create time open and close for co-working in the database.
-- `GET /lessons/:id`: Returns the details of a specific lesson, based on its ID.
+- `/kowing/getVerifyCodeByUserConfirmBooking` : create the booking data from userExternal booking the room meeting. and then create verify the code for userExternal to show when they are arrive at co-working shop.
-- `POST /lessons`: Creates a new lesson in the database.
+- `/kowing/createTimeOpenClose` : create time open and close in the database.
-- `PUT /lessons/:id`: Updates the details of a specific lesson, based on its ID.
-- `DELETE /lessons/:id`: Deletes a specific lesson, based on its ID.

-### Quizzes
+### Read

+- `/kowing/getCoWorkUserChoose`: show the unique co-working by userId.
+- `/kowing/getRoomByCoWorkId`: show the room meeting in the co-working space shop.
+- `/kowing/getCoworkByUserId`: show the co-working space by userInternal.
+- `/kowing/showBookDetailInternalByCoWork`: show the all booking from userExternal such as all booked meeting room, all booked user, all booked time and status of booking.
-- `GET /quizzes`: Returns a list of all the quizzes in the database.
+- `/kowing/getFacilities`: show all the facilities in the data base.
-- `GET /quizzes/:id`: Returns the details of a specific quiz, based on its ID.
-- `POST /quizzes`: Creates a new quiz in the database.
+- `/kowing/getCoworks`: show all the coWorks in database.
-- `PUT /quizzes/:id`: Updates the details of a specific quiz, based on its ID.
-- `DELETE /quizzes/:id`: Deletes a specific quiz, based on its ID.

-### Resources
+- `/kowing/getCalendarBookingByCoWorkId` : get time and open close in the database by coworking Id.
+- `/kowing/loginUserExternal` : for validate the email, password of user external and create the token.
+- `/kowing/loginUserInternal` : for validate the email, password of user external and create the token.

-- `GET /resources`: Returns a list of all the resources in the database.
+- `/kowing/bookDurationRoom` : show the duration for bookinr the room meeting from database.

-- `GET /resources/:id`: Returns the details of a specific resource, based on its ID.
+### Update

+- `/kowing/updateCoWorkDetail`: edit the information about c0-working detail such as name, description, location, picture, tel and facilities(can update in many) in database by coworkId
+- `/kowing/updateRoomInternal`: edit the room meeting datail in database by branchToRoomId, coWorkId, name, capacity, rate
-- `POST /resources`: Creates a new resource in the database.
+- `/kowing/getStatusUserBookInternal`: update the status of userExternal in database.
-- `PUT /resources/:id`: Updates the details of a specific resource, based on its ID.
+- `/kowing/updateCalendarBookingByCoWorkId`: Updates the details time open - close by specific coworking space.
-- `DELETE /resources/:id`: Deletes a specific resource, based on its ID.
+- `/kowing/forgetPasswordUserExternal`: update the old password of user in database.
+- `/kowing/forgetPasswordUserInternal` : update the old password of user in database.

+### Delete

+- `/kowing/deleteCoWork`: delete coworking space from database by specific Id.

 ## Contributing